kevintatou/statora/README.md

+⚠️ NOTE: Mappings aren’t being saved properly in this version.
+I’m currently pausing active development but wanted to share the plugin with the community.
+Contributions are welcome!

 # 🚦 Statora - Backstage Plugin for Service Health & Metadata Mapping (WIP)

 Statora is a Backstage plugin that gives you a single pane of glass for service health - with dynamic metadata mapping, DORA metrics, and YAML-free configuration.